-Americans buy – and keep – a lot of stuff.
-That’s made self-storage a $24 billion industry, according to its major trade group, the Self Storage Association.
+Americans buy — and keep — a lot of stuff.
+That’s made self-storage a $38 billion industry according to research firm IBISWorld.

-According to the SSA, 84 percent of all U.S. counties have at least one self-storage facility.
-It’s been one of the fastest-growing sectors of the commercial real-estate industry for the past 35 years, the group says – and nearly one in 10 American households rents them.
+According to the Self Storage Association, an industry trade group, nearly 84 percent of all U.S. counties have at least one self-storage facility.
+It’s been one of the fastest-growing sectors of the commercial real-estate industry for the past 40 years, the group says — and nearly 1 in 10 American households rents them.

 Follow these 10 tips on how to save: